jplf/radiog/README.md

 ### Bugs
 * It is still hard to master the bluetooth connection on the raspberry.
 Actually it seems that there is a difficulty with the on-board bt device which stops working randomly after an unpredictable period of time.
 After having spent hours trying to fix the problem with the help of google I gave up and changed for an usb bt dongle.
+Updated : no more any problem with a dongle.

 ### Layout
 This application is split in 2 parts : the backend implementing the sound player services and the frontend giving users a nice web interface to the the services.
 The backend services are available by http rest requests.